DennisHgj/STF_ACSR/README.md

 ## Chinese CS Prompt Module (CCSPM)
 CCSPM was built based on the openai api.
 To run the demo, please follow the instructions in the [CCSPM](./CCSPM) folder.
+Wait for finalization

 ## Lip-reading Model with MFM
 The lip-reading model with MFM was built based on the Auto-AVSR.
 To run the demo, please follow the instructions in the [LipModel_MFM](./LipModel_MFM) folder.
+Wait for finalization

 ## Citation